vermaaman0502/Sequence-game/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the Drum Kit Project follows an open and inclusive community.
+Please note that the Sequence Game Project follows an open and inclusive community.
 Be respectful and considerate towards others while interacting with the project and its contributors.
 We encourage a positive and welcoming environment for everyone.

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the Drum Kit Project.
+By contributing to this project, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the Sequence Game Project.

-Thank you for your interest in contributing to the Drum Kit Project!
+Thank you for your interest in contributing to the Sequence Game Project!
 Your support and collaboration are highly appreciated.
 Let's create music together! 🎶